raagin/django-streamfield/README.md

     ...
 ```

-*Add StreamField to your model in your application*
+**Add StreamField to your model in your application**
-Add models that you want to use in this stream as model_list
+And add the models that you want to use in this stream as model_list
 ```python
 # models.py
 from streamfield.fields import StreamField